-Students applying for F-1 Optional Practical Training (OPT) and STEM Extension OPT may now also file the Form I-765 online.
+Students applying for F-1 Optional Practical Training (OPT) and STEM Extension OPT may file Form I-765 online or

 - Students must be within the United States when filing their OPT application online